 Lots of Flowers, But Not Enough Fruit on Tomato Plants

 Are you seeing lots of flowers on your tomatoes but not enough red fruit?
-From lack of pollination to extreme heat, there are some reasons why this happens, but also most are addressable.
-See our article (with video demo) to find out how to get more tomatoes—and reap the fruit of your labors!
+From poor pollination to extreme heat, there are many reasons why a lack of fruit happens.
+Thankfully, most are addressable!
+Read our article (with video demo) to find out how to get more tomatoes and reap the fruit of your labors.

 Lack of Pollination